 We’re a team of biohackers with a variety of backgrounds, and skills, and relationships to insulin and diabetes from many cities and countries around the world, including Oakland, California; Baltimore, Maryland; Paraiba, Brazil; Dakar, Senegal; Yaounde, Cameroon; and Puerto Rico.
 We’re working to develop the first practical, small-scale, community-centered model for insulin production to make insulin accessible to all.
 We envision a world in which communities in need have local sources of safe, affordable, high-quality insulin, and where people living with diabetes and their communities can own and govern the organizations that produce the medicine they depend on to survive.

 Our work would not be possible without the support of volunteers, interns, and community advisors.
 We welcome people of all backgrounds from all over the world to bring their enthusiasm, time, connections, and experiences, both in life and in work.
 Our volunteers promote us on social media, build equipment, run experiments, write reports and blog posts, facilitate meetings, connect with other organizations and groups, meet with experts in the field, run virtual events, and contribute in designing tools, resources, and methods of all sorts.
+However, we are not able to accept new volunteers at this time.

 Your donation will help us get closer to our goal.
 With a healthy financial situation, we can pay for lab supplies, acquire lab equipment, recruit scientists, and pay for consultation fees for regulation and manufacturing experts.